TosbackCgusBridge-Bot/CGUs-versions/Toodledo/Privacy Policy.md

+Privacy Policy

+Toodledo takes your privacy seriously.
+This document explains what we collect, how we use it, and what you can do with your personal information on Toodledo.

-Privacy Policy Information Collection and Use
+Information Collection

 This site logs the IP addresses and types of browser used by its guests.
 This information is used to monitor and make improvements to the site.
+User's may choose to become a registered user, in which case they may choose to reveal information about themselves, such as their email address and other information that they enter while using the website.
 This site does not secretly collect any personally identifiable information.
-User's may choose to become a registered user, in which case they may choose to reveal information about themselves, such as their email address and other information.
-This information will never be shared or sold beyond what is described below.
-Users may remove themselves and their information from the website's database by contacting us.
-This website and the advertisers on this website conform to the Children's Online Privacy Protection Act.
+The information that we collect will never be shared or sold beyond what is described below.

+Information Use

+Your email address is used as a way for you to sign into the website.
+It is also used to communicate important information about your account.
+Profile information that you choose to give us (such as a profile picture or name) is used to personalize the website and provide a nicer experience.

+Through using the website, you may also choose to enter information such as tasks you want to do, notes you want to remember, habits you want to make, etc. Toodledo uses this information for the sole purpose of displaying it back to you when you request it.
+Toodledo does not read or analyze the contents of what you have entered in this way.

+If you choose to become a subscriber, we will need to collect some billing information from you.
+We send this information to our payment processor (Stripe or PayPal depending on your choice at checkout) so that we can bill you and provide you with the enhanced features that come with a subscription.
+Toodledo does not store billing information on our servers after passing it off to our payment processor.

+Your Rights to Your Data

+Users may sign into their account to access all of the personal information that they have entered into this website.

+Users may update their personal information at any time by using the website to do so.

+Right to be Forgotten

+Users may remove themselves and their information from the website's database at anytime by deleting their account through the settings section of our website.
+If you need assistance you can contact us.

+This website will automatically delete any personal information that we no longer need.
+For example, if you stop using this website for a period of 1 year or longer, we will delete your account and all of the information contained within it.

+Children

+This website conforms to the Children's Online Privacy Protection Act.
+We do not allow children under the age of 13 to use our website.
+If you are a parent and are aware that your child is using our website, please contact us immediately.

 Cookies